Chess variant

-Many chess variants are designed to be played with the equipment of regular chess.
+Many modern chess variants are designed to be played with the standard chess board and chessmen (such as chess960 and crazyhouse), but others require special equipment such as unique boards and chessmen to represent the fairy pieces.
 Most variants have a similar public-domain status as their parent game, but some have been made into commercial proprietary games.
-Just as in traditional chess, chess variants can be played over-the-board, by correspondence, or by computer.
+Just as in traditional chess, chess variants can be played over the board, by correspondence, or by computer.
 Some internet chess servers facilitate the play of some variants in addition to orthodox chess.

-In the context of chess problems, chess variants are called heterodox chess or fairy chess.
+In the context of chess problems, chess variants are also called heterodox chess or fairy chess.
 Fairy chess variants tend to be created for problem composition rather than actual play.